 This actually happened to me twice on the same reservation.
 I booked a reservation at a casa particular in Trinidad, Cuba that had a garden and roof access and when I arrived, I was told the previous guests wanted to stay longer and the casa owner told me she secured a reservation for me at another home.
-When I got to the second home, I was told that they had accepted another traveler that arrived before me so I was immediately moved again to a third home.
-I got bug bites all over my body at this third home (with also had no garden and no rooftop deck!), making the experience even worse.
+When I got to the second home, I was told that they had accepted another traveler that arrived before me so I was moved again to a third home.
+I got bug bites all over my body at this third home (with no garden and no rooftop deck!), making the experience even worse.

 Cuban casa owners have operated like this for over a decade, moving guests reservations around (typically without problems) so some still move AirBnB bookings to other casas, not out of maliciousness or greed, but simply because that is how casa reservations have always worked.
-Unfortunately, an AirBnB user may book a specific AirBnB in Trinidad, Cuba because they want that specific casa so it can be annoying (and perhaps insulting) to be told that you will actually be staying in a home other than the one you reserved online.
+Unfortunately, an AirBnB user may book a specific casa because they want that specific casa so it can be annoying (and perhaps insulting) to be told that you will actually be staying in a home other than the one you reserved online.

 5. Amenities aren't Guaranteed